gbuzzard/overleaf_fs/docs/source/features.rst

 * Project name
 * Owner display name
 * Owner email/login

+Search is case-insensitive and matches substrings in any of these fields.

 This makes it easy to find a project even with a vague query.